Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

 To the best of our knowledge, binary or ternary segmentation, or any extension thereof, has not yet been used for decoding HMMs so far.
 A possible reason is that the resulting path, which we call \textit{QATS-path}, does not maximize an explicit score defined a priori, unlike the MAP, PMAP or sMAP discussed previously.
-Instead, the QATS-path solves a problem defined implicitly via recursive local maximizations.
-We provide a mathematical justification for QATS, and our simulation study shows that QATS estimates the true hidden sequence with a precision comparable to that of its competitors, while being substantially faster already for moderate sized datasets.
-More precisely, if~$s$ denotes the number of segments of the QATS-path, we prove that QATS has computational complexity~$\OO(sm^3\log n)$.
-In case of a small number $m$ of states and a large number $n$ of observations, this can be significantly faster than the computational complexity $\OO\bigl(m^2 n/ \log(\max\{m,n\})\bigr)$ of the state-of-the-art accelerations of Viterbi, see \cref{Sec:MAP}.
+Instead, the QATS-path solves a problem defined implicitly via recursive local maximizations. {This greedy nature hinders a thorough theoretical analysis on its statistical performance.
+However, in a simple scenario with~$m=2$, we are able to provide a mathematical justification for QATS.
+Our simulation study (including scenarios with~$m>2$) shows that QATS estimates the true hidden sequence with a precision comparable to that of its competitors, while being substantially faster already for moderate sized datasets.
+The empirically observed speedups are supported by our complexity analysis, which shows that QATS has computational complexity~$\OO(sm^3\log n)$, with~$s$ the number of segments of the QATS-path, for general scenarios with $m$ hidden states.} In case of a small number $m$ of states and a large number $n$ of observations, this can be significantly faster than the computational complexity $\OO\bigl(m^2 n/ \log(mn)\bigr)$ of the state-of-the-art accelerations of Viterbi, see \cref{Sec:MAP}. {This situation includes most applications of HMMs in electrophysiology \citep{venkataramanan2002applying} and in bioinformatics \citep{yoon2009hidden}, where typically $m = 2, 4$ or $20$.
+See \cref{Sec:Data} for an illustrative example of application.}

-In order to achieve this important speedup, the maximization step at each iteration of the ternary segmentation is only performed approximately, in the sense that the best path with at most three segments may not be obtained, but a sufficiently good one will be found quickly.
+To achieve this important speedup, the maximization step at each iteration of the ternary segmentation is only performed approximately, in the sense that the best path with at most three segments may not be obtained, but a sufficiently good one will be found quickly.
 To rapidly obtain this path, we devise an adaptive search strategy inspired by the optimistic search algorithm of \cite{Kovacs_2020} in the context of change point detection.
 The original idea of adaptive searches can be traced back to golden section search \citep{Kie53}.
-The application of such an adaptive search is possible here because data are stored as cumulative sums of log-densities evaluated at the observations~$\y$.
+The application of such an adaptive search is beneficial here because data are stored as cumulative sums of log-densities evaluated at the observations~$\y$.

+The reasons why the surprising speed-up from~$\OO(n)$ to~$\OO(\log n)$ with little loss of statistical performance is possible at all can be summarized as follows:

+1) \emph{The switch of optimization perspectives.} {We search for sample locations at which the ``correct'' hidden path most likely switches its states, instead of finding the most likely hidden state for every sample location, like Viterbi and PMAP.}